ak3036/chkdin_assesment/README.md

 Created a Product List and Cart Page Using React as frontend the live link can be found here-: https://productlistreact.netlify.app/

-To run the Project locally run npm install to install the dependencies run npm start to start the project on local host
+To run the Project locally run npm install to install the dependencies and

+run npm start to start the project on local host

 I have used React bootstrap for header component and basic styling of the page